What is Ethylene?

 Ethylene & food loss / waste

-At RYPEN we believe we have the missing element to reduce fresh produce waste even further and the associated challenges.
-In 2023 alone RYPEN saved 450 tonnes of fresh produce, 226 tonnes of CO2 equivalent emissions and 316 million litres of water.
+At RYPEN we believe we have the technology to reduce fresh produce waste associated with ethylene.
+In 2023 alone RYPEN saved 450 tonnes of fresh produce, 226 tonnes of CO2 equivalent emissions and 316 million litres of water (It’s Fresh impact calculations 2023).

 RYPEN Benefits

 Unmanaged ethylene accumulates during storage, transit even within retail packs.
-This causes accelerated ripening and reduces shelf-life, for this reason ethylene was always seen as a problem to be eradicated or combatted at any expense.
+This causes accelerated ripening and reduces shelf-life, for this reason ethylene was always seen as a problem to be eradicated even at the cost of fresh produce quality.

 However, inhibiting ethylene receptors isn’t the answer either as this prevents the produce from fully developing – resulting in a poor eating experience for the consumer, high domestic waste and a negative impact on repeat purchase.
 Therefore, the key to striking the perfect balance is ethylene moderation; this provides all the benefits of natural ripening but in a controlled manner which alleviates time constraints.